mongodb/terraform-provider-mongodbatlas/docs/guides/cluster-to-advanced-cluster-migration-guide.md

 11. Re-run `terraform apply` to ensure you have no plan changes: `No changes.
 Your infrastructure matches the configuration.`

 ### Explanation
-Using the `project_id` and `cluster.name` Terraform imports your cluster and use the new `mongodbatlas_advanced_cluster` schema to dump a configuration file.
-This dump includes all configurable values in the schema, but non of the configuration defined for your `mongodbatlas_cluster`.
-Therefore, it will likely be a lot more verbose and contain non of your original [Terraform expressions.](https://developer.hashicorp.com/terraform/language/expressions)
+Using the `project_id` and `cluster.name` Terraform imports your cluster and uses the new `mongodbatlas_advanced_cluster` schema to dump a configuration file.
+This dump includes all configurable values in the schema, but none of the configuration defined for your `mongodbatlas_cluster`.
+Therefore, it will likely be a lot more verbose and contain none of your original [Terraform expressions.](https://developer.hashicorp.com/terraform/language/expressions)